ramonaharrison/ar-workshop/slides.md

 # Augmented Faces

-Augmented Faces allows you to identify different regions of a detected face, and use those regions to anchor nodes and renderables so that they align, contour and move with the face.
+Augmented Faces helps you to identify different regions of a detected face, and use those regions to anchor nodes and renderables so that they align, contour and move with the face.

 ---